awsdocs/amazon-elasticache-docs/doc_source/memcache/Appendix.PHPAutoDiscoverySetup.Installing.md

    $ sudo yum install gcc-c++ php php-pear
    ```

 1. Download the correct `php-memcached` package for your Amazon EC2 instance and PHP version\.
-For more information, see [Downloading the Installation Package](Appendix.PHPAutoDiscoverySetup.Downloading.md)\.
+For more information, see [Downloading the installation package](Appendix.PHPAutoDiscoverySetup.Downloading.md)\.

 1. Install `php-memcached`\.
 The URI should be the download path for the installation package: